webtp3/tp3_businessview/Documentation/Introduction/Index.rst

 What does it do?
 ----------------

-simply displays Businessview Plugins on your homepage.
+simply displays and style BusinessView Panoramas (google streetviews) on your homepage.
-Pages, Comments, Share Buttons and more
+Design outputs and overlays.

 .. _screenshots: